 Although Spain is traditionally the destination of choice for British expats looking for somewhere warm to retire, a good number of people go there to work, too.
 Contrary to the stereotypes, working in Spain isn’t just about bartending in Torremolinos or teaching English.
-Spain is a modern, grown-up economy with plenty of good jobs to be had in the major cities.
-The main problem is that there’s a great deal of competition for these jobs: Spain’s unemployment rate is the second highest in Europe.
-Only Greece’s is worse.
+It’s got a modern economy with a wide range of jobs.

 Top tips for finding work in Spain

 Brush up your Spanish

 Or learn it.
 Yes, this is an unwelcome recommendation to make to the linguistically-challenged Brits, but Spanish is one of the easiest languages for English speakers to pick up.
 Although there are some fundamental differences to the structure and grammar, there are thousands of words which sound similar and mean the same thing which gives you a great head-start.
 As a bonus, learning Spanish opens up much of the Americas to you, too.
 Although Spanish is the official language throughout Spain, there are other official languages in the regions: Aranese, Basque, Catalan, and Galician.